giantswarm/docs/src/content/advanced/cost-optimization/workload-clusters-scale-down/index.md

 For limiting costs of workload clusters that are used periodically or have stale periods of time, there are use cases to scale down the worker nodes to zero.
 Such scenarios apply often for development clusters that are not being used over the weekends and there is limited possibility to scale down workloads completely.
 Moreover in order to maximize fully the cost optimization, there should be no workers running at all.

-However as Giant Swarm is also running several components on the workload clusters that are being monitored, this can result in our Giant Swarm Oncall to be paged due to unavailability of such services.
+However as Giant Swarm is also running several components on the workload clusters that are being monitored, this can result in our Giant Swarm on-call to be paged due to unavailability of such services.
 The following tutorial describes a way to silence periodically alerts from specified clusters and scale down the worker nodes accordingly.

 ## Silences

 Internally Giant Swarm introduced a concept of Silence Custom Resources.
 They are utilized to silence either particular alerts or whole clusters in case of known persistent issues or alerts that can be omitted for a while.
 The resource consists of constraints and filters which define the silencing rules on defined alerts and clusters.
-Those are placed in a private github repository and are synced with every Management Cluster via [silence-operator](https://github.com/giantswarm/silence-operator).
+Those are placed in a private GitHub repository and are synced with every Management Cluster via [silence-operator](https://github.com/giantswarm/silence-operator).

 The main determinant for the Cluster selection is the name of the Cluster Custom Resource that is a unique identified of the cluster itself.
 You can see the example of such Custom Resource below: